ephraimkunz/rs-lcr/README.md

 - Use the provided command-line interface:
 1. Clone the repo: `git clone https://github.com/ephraimkunz/rs-lcr.git`.
 2. In the root of the repo, run `cargo run` which will print a help menu of possible options.
 You'll need to provide 3 environment variables: `LCR_USERNAME`, `LCR_PASSWORD`, `LCR_UNIT`.
 These correspond to your LDS username, password, and unit number.
 Your unit number can be found in parenthesis after the name of the ward in the LCR homepage.
-3. If using the ward photo directory option, pass additional GOOGLE_SHEETS_CLIENT_ID and GOOGLE_SHEETS_CLIENT_SECRET environment variables.
+3. If using the ward photo directory option, pass additional `GOOGLE_SHEETS_CLIENT_ID` and `GOOGLE_SHEETS_CLIENT_SECRET` environment variables.
 These should come from the Google developer console after you set up Sheets API access.
+To do this, go to console.cloud.google.com and enable sheets access.
+Go to Credentials and click Create Credentials, choosing OAuth client ID.
+Choose Desktop App.
 After the ward photo directory is generated into a fresh Google Sheet, the URL of the sheet is printed.
 It's recommended to quickly print out that sheet in portrait orientation, since it appears the photo URLs fetched from LCR quickly expire.

 - Use as a library: